 1. The child having the tantrum is “manipulative” and “attention-seeking” much like an insensitive adult.
 It is not helpful to frame the child’s behavior in such a negative light.
 Toddlers are in fact not miniature adults and they are incapable of the kind of deceptive thoughts required to purposefully try to use their behavior to accomplish unsavory ends.

 However, temper tantrums are used for certain purposes in at the toddler stage of development.
 Young pre-verbal or early-verbal children will have difficulty expressing their needs so they will act out loudly to get the parents to meet their needs.
-Just as an infant cries to be fed or changed, toddlers cry and tantrum for other needs to be met by parents.
+Just as an infant cries to be fed or changed, toddlers cry and tantrum for other needs to be met by parents however any bad behavior is always an opportunity for a life coaching in this important age.

 Toddlers may tantrum because they are in need of being picked up, hugged, kissed or talked to by the parent.
 Yes, toddlers do sometimes “just” need attention and the need for attention is present throughout all developmental stages in children.
 Desiring attention! should not be viewed as a misbehavior deserving of punishment but rather a healthy expression of a need to be met.